 “First: Cover star Bella Hadid is the current face of Fendi; she appeared in the Italian design house’s most recently-released ad campaign.
 Second: Karl Lagerfeld, who photographed the cover and corresponding editorial, is the creative director of Fendi’s womenswear collection.
 Third: Hadid is styled in head-to-toe Fall/Winter 2017 Fendi for the cover and corresponding editorial.
 And lastly, let us not overlook the fact that Fendi spends big advertising dollars to appear in Conde Nast publications – Vogue Arabia certainly falls under that umbrella.”

 The most insulting part of this clandestine dealing is perhaps the fact that readers of these fashion magazines pay money to be inspired and told what‘s ‘cool’.
-Gullible readers see these publications as authority on the subject.
-What happens in reality is that ‘fashion truths’ of what is cool and what isn’t are bestowed upon the reader.
+Gullible readers see these publications as an authority on the subject.
+What happens, in reality, is that ‘fashion truths’ of what is cool and what isn’t are bestowed upon the reader.
 These so-called truths have nothing to do with style, trend or even the opinion of the editor but with the advertising budgets of each individual brand.
-Profitability above quality of content.
+Profitability above the quality of content.

 Personality features exercise ego-stroking

 As to the interviews and ‘personality features’, in an effort to remain profitable, certain publications go as far as to re-writing the history of and ‘media-pamper’ completely unrelated to their chosen niche ‘personalities’.
 Or, worse still, engage in quite blatant white-washing.
 One good example is the recent glamourised Vogue coverage of Clinton’s aide Huma Abedin.
 Vogue’s meticulous attempt to build Huma a glossy profile followed shameless ten-page feature of Clinton a few months earlier.